1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Pedestrian Master Plan: The purpose of the Pedestrian Master Plan is to establish a 20-year framework for improvements that will enhance the pedestrian environment and increase opportunities to choose walking as a mode of transportation.
 The City of Portland is currently updating the Pedestrian Master Plan to create PedPDX.
 To learn more, click here.

-Trail Design Guidelines: Types A and J trail design standards are being suggested in the Urban Trails Program.
+Trail Design Guidelines: Types A, C, and J trail design standards are suggested in the Urban Trails Program.
 Type A trails are steep, narrow, irregular routes that may include steps and obstacles such as rocks and roots.
+Type C trails are accessible hiking trails that have surface, slopes, and widths that meet or exceed the dimensions of the Forest Service Trail Accessibility Guidelines.
 Type J trails have surface and slope for both mountain bikes and hikers.

 Zoning maps can help you to determine if your trail is in an Environmental Protection (p) or Conservation (c) zone.
 Find the quadrant that your proposed trail is in to figure out if any types of environmental review will be necessary before you begin construction.